Documentation

 You should use a different User ID if someone will be running your console while it's being controlled through Companion (especially if you use the Custom Command action) otherwise your actions and command lines may conflict with each other.

-refers to whichever user the console is currently set to.
+A User ID of -1 refers to whichever user the console is currently set to.

 The Use TCP SLIP setting will use port 3037 with TCP 1.1 SLIP protocol, otherwise it will use port 3032.
 This is a new option since EOS 3.1 for 3rd party connections.